IBMTechSales/klp-workshop-labs/2158-Docker-Containers+OpenShift/2158-Part1-IntroContainer/README - Copy.md

 <a name="Background"> </a>
 ## Background

-If you are expecting a lab about `containers and docker`, you are at the right place.
+If you are expecting a lab about `docker`, you are at the right place.
 This lab will introduce you to the basic concepts of containerization, including:

 - What are containers and container images